 3. This rule is observed in all cases: the lid does not open even after the pot has been put on fire and until served.
 When the lid is constantly opened, stirred, and even more so evaporated, water is destroyed up to half of the available vitamins (and under optimal conditions, only 7-15 percent).

 4. In porridge you can grate fresh carrots or beets.
 Grated vegetables can be added during cooking, then they will be in good harmony with the taste of porridge.
 You can also add fresh grated vegetables to the plate.

-5. Put the porridge on a plate and add a bit of butter
+5. Put the porridge on a plate and, if you like - add a bit of butter